nischalhp/inpycon14/_posts/2014-06-17-annoucing-keynote-speaker-jessica-mckellar.md

 including OpenHatch and the Twisted event-driven networking engine.
 For her outreach efforts in the Python community, she was awarded the O'Reilly Open Source Award in 2013.

+We sure are excited and can't wait to have them here with us.
+We hope you are too.
+So what are you waiting for?
+[Grab your tickets](http://pyconindia2014.doattend.com/) and [vote for the talks](http://in.pycon.org/funnel/2014/) that you want to hear!